graphql/graphql-scalars/scalars/contributed/AlexandreCarlton/nominal-duration.md

 Negative durations per [ISO 8601-2](https://en.wikipedia.org/wiki/ISO_8601) are supported.

-# Name
+# Recommended name

-`NominalDuration`, originating from the wording in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601):
+The recommended name is `NominalDuration`, originating from the wording in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601):

 <blockquote>Duration can be expressed by a combination of components with accurate duration (hour, minute and second)